vishnun0027/Sentiment-Analysis/README.md

 ## Lexicon-based analysis

 This type of analysis, such as the NLTK Vader sentiment analyzer, involves using a set of predefined rules and heuristics to determine the sentiment of a piece of text.
-These rules are typically based on lexical and syntactic features of the text, such as the presence of positive or negative words and phrases.[]
+These rules are typically based on lexical and syntactic features of the text, such as the presence of positive or negative words and phrases.
+[Link Text](https://github.com/vishnun0027/Sentiment-Analysis/blob/master/NLTK%20Sentiment%20Analysis.ipynb)